Last Updated on March 4, 2026 by Maged kamel

 How to compute critical stress-Table 4-22?-LRFD design.

-We are going to use Table 4-22, the yield stress Fy =50 ksi, first for LRFD, for the k*L/r =96.77, it is between 96 and 97, for LRFD, for 96, the value is 22.9.
-While for 97 the value is 22.6, so our value will be < 22.9.
+We are going to use Table 4-22, with yield stress Fy = 50 ksi, first for LRFD.
+For k*L/r = 96.77, it is between 96 and 97.
+For LRFD, at 96, the value is 22.9.
+Since 97 has a value of 22.6, our value will be < 22.9.

 The next slide image shows how we use linear interpolation to find the value for φ*Fcr of 22.67 ksi, we will multiply by the area to get the load for the LRFD there and estimated as =22.9 minus the difference between (22.9-22.6) * 0.77/ 1, which will give the value for φ*Fcr of 22.90 ksi, we will multiply by the area to get the load for the LRFD =494.18 kips.